 In a previous article on this site, I mentioned the many reasons why a raw diet (raw meat, raw bones, some offal) all in the correct ratios, with as much variety in the breed of meat, is the ONLY way to feed a dog properly.
 That usually falls on deaf ears, because of assumed costs, effort etc, but mostly I think it is still about the 50 years of large corporations muddying our understanding through great ads, about what is healthy for your dog.

-In particularly I could not let a recent written “review” (read ad with affiliate links) go without critiquing it’s obvious lies.
-Even on the radio lately I have been hearing about how you ought to feed your dog this ‘dog food roll’, because a vet put his photo on it?
+In particularly I could not let a recent written “review” (read the ad with affiliate links) go without critiquing its obvious lies.
+Even on the radio lately, I have been hearing about how you ought to feed your dog this ‘dog food roll’ because a vet put his photo on it?
 Seriously, a dog food roll is better than what a dog would eat in the wild?

 YES, many dogs seem to lap up pellets and with all their cheap wheaty goodness, but that is probably because of all the enticing additives added, and because you raised them on it, not because it is healthy or natural for your dog.
 Do you seriously consider that a lab and a factory somewhere out in the suburbs that uses cheap grains, then whacking a fancy label on it is best for your dog?
 A few added colours here, and sweeteners, and your dog will be fooled into loving it, just as a child loves candy.
 But is it really good for your dog?
 Hell no!

 The article started off sane enough, saying how a few years back they trialed a six different “top dog foods” (manufactured dog foods) and they fed each one of these to their dogs for at least ten weeks, and they found the winner.
 Of course, they may as well have fed the dogs six brands of chocolate biscuits for all the science that went behind this ‘trial’ and the supposed winner (that they happen to be advertising on their site).
 Like the three bears, she complained that they had the following problems: